isomerpages/moht-dlc-bbe/index.md

 description: DLC was developed by MOHT.
 image: /images/dlc circle.png
 permalink: /
-notification: "Have a suggestion for us?
-Let us know here "
+notification: Have a suggestion for us?
+Let us know here
 sections:
   - hero:
       title: Connecting Health Goals Together
-      subtitle: Your pocket guide to residential resources in your neighbourhood
+      subtitle: A pocket guide for volunteers & providers to access resources in your neighbourhood for Boon Lay residents
       background: /images/24492dqwfq.jpg
       dropdown:
         title: Select Resident Type